goldfishdev/Draw13/docs/tutorials/tutorial1.md

 !!! note

-	See [functions reference](https://google.com) for more in-depth information.
+	See [functions reference](/reference/systemfunctions) for more in-depth information.

-Compile and run in the IDE by using (`Alt+R->Enter`).
-Compile in the command line using `tcc -IC:\TC\INCLUDE -LC:\TC\LIB -ml HELLO.C D13LIB.lib`.
+Compile and run in the IDE by using (`Alt+R->Enter`) or in the command line by running `tcc -IC:\TC\INCLUDE -LC:\TC\LIB -ml HELLO.C D13LIB.lib`.
 You should see the text "Hello World!" in the top-left of the screen.
 Press any key to exit.

 By default, `printf()` puts text on the screen as if it were in the command line.
 I use this primarily for debugging, but it could also be used to show [ASCII art](https://en.wikipedia.org/wiki/ASCII_art).